oandersonmagalhaes/simplesapi/README.md

 # SimplesAPI

-**SimpleAPI** is a **Python-based application framework** designed to simplify the implementation of various functionalities such as database connections, structured logging, event dispatching, bucket access, and queue processing.
+**SimplesAPI** is a **Python-based application framework** designed to simplify the implementation of various functionalities such as database connections, structured logging, event dispatching, bucket access, and queue processing.
 By **reducing code repetition** and **enhancing code readability**, SimpleAPI allows developers to focus on solving business problems and rapidly create Proof of Concepts (POCs).

 <p align="center">
   <img width="119" alt="image" src="https://github.com/oandersonmagalhaes/simplesapi/assets/83456692/7374e4f8-f9a8-4530-9e71-785e524e2b58">